-Apple Cinnamon Trail Mix is a favorite at our house.
+Cinnamon Apple Chex Mix is a favorite at our house.
 This mix is gluten-free and loaded with nuts and dried fruits to stay full on those long trips.
-If you're looking for ingredients substitutions, I've got them for you.
+If you're looking for ingredient substitutions, I've got them for you.

 Everything You Need To Know About Making Apple Cinnamon Snack Mix

 Trail mix is one of my favorite travel snacks.
 This recipe, as with most of my others, is pretty simple to make.
 However, I always have some tips and tricks up my sleeve.
 So let's get down to some quick recommendations for ingredients, substitutions, and storage for apple cinnamon snack mix.

 [su_highlight background="#a4bcb2" color="#ffffff"]MAPLE SYRUP: [/su_highlight] The maple syrup and egg white create a binder for the cinnamon-sugar coating.
 If you don't have any pure maple syrup, honey will work as well.